 You can be in touch with us, and we will be happy to help you evaluate your biogas project profitability.

-In biogas plants, Biovoima’s partners are FWE Energy Solutions and Schmack Biogas.
-These companies have dozens of reference deliveries across Europe, and they have advanced and reliable biogas technologies in their product portfolio.
+In biogas plants, Biovoima’s partner is Schmack Biogas.
+The company has hundreds of reference deliveries across the world, and they have advanced and reliable biogas technologies in their product portfolio.
 These solutions cover well-established wet fermentation reactors, newer dry fermentation biogas plants, as well as dry and wet combination plants with excellent organic material decomposition properties.

 Take a closer look at the technologies below.